 I was making a big batch of shakshuka and I started thinking about how similar the dish was to eggs in purgatory — both are basically eggs baked in a spicy tomato sauce; they’re just seasoned a little differently.
 Or, how similar shakshuka is to Mexican huevos rancheros — except that huevos rancheros are served on a tortilla.
 Or, Turkish menemen.
 Or, Spanish pisto.
 And, on and on.

-And so, as it turns out, I have just as much culture as anyone else does; I’ve just been conflating culture with ethnicity.
-And a little bit of heritage.
+And so, as it turns out, I have just as much culture as anyone else does.

 2 Spanish onions, thinly sliced

 2 large red bell peppers, seeded and thinly sliced

 1 sweet frying pepper, seeded and thinly sliced